srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

 Note: Options in configuration file are just the same options aka switches used in regular command line calls; thus there must be no whitespace after - or --, e.g. -o or --proxy but not - o or -- proxy.
-They must also be quoted when necessary as-if it were a UNIX shell.
+They must also be quoted when necessary, as if it were a UNIX shell.

 You can use --ignore-config if you want to disable all configuration files for a particular yt-dlp run.
 If --ignore-config is found inside